Nitrite (NO₂)

 What it is

-Nitrite is the second stage of the nitrogen cycle, produced when one group of bacteria oxidises ammonia, and consumed when a second group converts it into nitrate.
-In a mature, cycled tank the second group keeps up with the first and NO₂ never accumulates.
+Nitrite is the second stage of the nitrogen cycle, produced when one group of bacteria oxidises ammonia and consumed when a second group converts it into nitrate.
+In a mature, cycled tank the second group keeps pace with the first, so NO₂ never accumulates and the reading sits at 0 mg/L — the only acceptable steady-state value.
+Anything above 0.1 mg/L means biological filtration is partially broken; above 0.5 mg/L is acutely dangerous, and past 1 mg/L it will kill sensitive fish within a day.
+Like ammonia and nitrate, it's measured in mg/L (equivalent to ppm).

 Why it matters